 2. Ground Zero, 9/11 Memorial and Museum

 From the statues, you can walk over to Ground Zero – the site of the 9/11 terrorist attack.
-Here, you can see where pools where the two World Trade Center towers used to stand, as well as a memorial that lists the names of all the victims of the September 11 terrorist attack on NYC.
+Here, you can see two pools where the two World Trade Center towers used to stand, as well as a memorial that lists the names of all the victims of the September 11 terrorist attack in NYC.

-There is the 9/11 Museum on site and this is a MUST visit – the 9/11 incident has shaped NYC (and arguably the world) today.
+The 9/11 Museum is a MUST visit.
+The 9/11 incident has shaped NYC (and arguably the world) today.
 The museum did a great job collecting photos, personal stories, and even soundbites from that day.
 I didn’t expect to cry in a museum, but there I was, sobbing in the middle of the memorial.
 Thankfully, I wasn’t the only one crying.

 It was difficult to go through but necessary and very highly recommended.